 There are firms that deal with only local or regional clients, there are firms that operate globally and give you the opportunity to travel.

-Take a look at what’s out there- you might even find an opportunity you didn’t realise existed.
+Take a look at what’s out there- there are far more consulting companies out there than you imagine, and you might even find an opportunity you didn’t realise existed.

 Graduates tend to start their consultancy careers at big firms, which can be good for learning quickly.
 Conversely, senior staff tend to gravitate towards roles in smaller, boutique firms to focus on a specialism or concentrate on career progression.